stephendaimler/expression_evaluator/README.md

 operator expressions such as '+ 1 2' which is the same as '1 + 2' which would
 evaluate to 3.
 Here are the rules:

-1. The syntax is always <Operator> <Expression> <Expression> with one operator followed by two expressions.
+1. The syntax is always 'Operator Expression Expression' with one operator followed by two expressions.
 2. Operators supported are '+' and '-'
 3. Expressions can be a positive or negative number such as 5 or another (nested) expression like '- 4 5'.